LartTyler/Sublime-Snippets/README.md

 for code I write every day.

 # Installation
 First, navigate to your Sublime user packages directory.
+The default path for each system is below, but may be slightly different depending on which version of Sublime you are using.

 **Windows**:
 >  C:\Users\\{user}\AppData\Roaming\Sublime Text 2\Packages\User